Blemish (album): Songs

 "Blemish", which sets the tone of the album, is a minimal and cerebral track which throughout its near-14 minute duration features heavily echoed noises which swell and recede at a "disquieting but sunken volume," while Sylvian, in his upfront vocals, sings lines like "I fall outside of her" and "Life's for the taking, so they say, take it away."
 Tiny Mix Tapes felt the track highlights Sylvian's voice and also "emanates with the experimental style of both Fennesz and Bailey," despite neither of them appearing on the track.
 During the pauses between words, Toop noted "brief moments of difference tones, a low frequency bulge in the fabric," and notes the closeness of each sound on the song, particularly "the voice, small blemishes of noise, amp vibrato, a drifting, wavering tone, tiny inferences of digital environments.
 Nothing is covered, removed, detached, enhanced.
 The voice is a naked man, seated in a room unfurnished except by tremulous, broken sound waves."

-One of three songs featuring Bailey, "The Good Son" features lyrics which seem almost sarcastic in their approach to Sylvian's turmoil, described by Toop as an instance of the singer working within a "physical discomfort zone."
+One of three songs featuring Bailey, "The Good Son" features lyrics which seem almost sarcastic in their approach to Sylvian's turmoil, described by Toop as an instance of the singer working within a "physical discomfort zone".
 Bailey's guitar work comes in unexpected spasms which, according to Kellman, "carry and push, rather than support, Sylvian's voice."
 Feedback in the back of the studio between a different guitar and amp can be heard.
 On "The Only Daughter", Sylvian's vocals are chopped and snipped on several lines, while the song's ambience is cut by a quiet crackle and background tones.
-In his Sylvian biography, Power felt the song's subject concerns "a life poisoned and subsequently freed from the expecations of service."
+In his Sylvian biography, Power felt the song's subject concerns "a life poisoned and subsequently freed from the expectations of service".